 | Manual RPM | Slack Downloads | Latest stable | Manual re-download | Offline installations, air-gapped systems |

-We recommend the DNF repository method for most users because it integrates with Fedora’s package manager and provides automatic updates through your regular dnf upgrade workflow.
-In contrast, Flatpak offers sandboxed isolation at the cost of slightly higher disk usage.
-Meanwhile, the manual RPM method requires downloading new versions manually but works in environments without internet access.
+The DNF repository method suits most users because it hooks into Fedora’s package manager and delivers automatic updates through your regular dnf upgrade workflow.
+Flatpak adds sandboxed isolation at the cost of slightly higher disk usage.
+The manual RPM method works in environments without persistent internet access but requires you to download new versions yourself.

 Slack publishes desktop builds for 64-bit (x86_64) systems only.
 As a result, Raspberry Pi, ARM servers, and 32-bit hardware lack native packages.
 Instead, use Slack’s web interface at app.slack.com on unsupported architectures.